gabriel-newton/protiens/README.md

     The constructor initializes the analyzer.
 It sets the k-mer length **`k`** and the number of top k-mers to find **`depth`**.
 It loads the main protein sequence data and, for optimization, immediately scans the invariant data directory to build a file map.
 This map allows for rapid file lookups during the main processing step.

   * `find_top_kmers(self)`
-    This method iterates through all geometric sequences to count the occurrences of every possible k-mer.
+    This method iterates through all protein sequences to count the occurrences of every possible k-mer.
 It returns a list of the **`depth`** most frequent k-mers and their counts.

   * `create_location_data(self, force_rerun: bool = False)`
-    This method generates the `geo_info_k{k}_locations.csv` file described above.
+    This method generates the `seq_info_k{k}_locations.csv` file described above.
 It uses the results from `find_top_kmers()` to find the specific locations of top k-mers in each protein sequence.
 To save time, it will load the data from an existing file if one is present, unless `force_rerun` is set to `True`.

   * `extract_invariant_data(self, force_rerun: bool = False, checkpoint_interval: int = 100)`
     This is the main data extraction method.
 It iterates through the location data file, and for each k-mer occurrence, it: